robin-raymond/zax.io/warnings-errors.md

     * an error directive was encountered where a specific registered error name was not provided
 * `missing-argument`
     * an input or output argument was either not provided or not capture
-* `literal-contains-illegal-sequence`
+* `literal-contains-invalid-sequence`
-    * a literal was found to contain an illegal character sequence
+    * a literal was found to contain an invalid character sequence
 * `incompatible-directive`
     * a directive was used in an incompatible way
 * `deprecate-directive`